ahmetzturk/ahmetzturk/README.md

 - 👋 Hi, I’m @ahmetzturk
+- 👀 I’m interested in blockchain and solidity.
-- 👀 I’m interested in AR and VR
+- 👀 I’m also interested in AR and VR.
-- 🌱 I’m currently learning how to make great games and apps
+- 🌱 I’m currently learning how to make great dapps.
-- 💞️ I’m looking to collaborate on game projects
+- 💞️ I’m looking to collaborate on dapp projects.
 - 📫 How to reach me https://www.linkedin.com/in/ahmetozturkinfo/

 <!---